By Adam Smith, 21st Century

 I can’t remember if I concocted it myself or I heard someone on social media suggest it, but at one point I started to believe that maybe there was a connection between the adoption of monetarism and the BIS, that maybe at the same secret banker conference in 1974 where the Basel Committee happened, they also spoke of monetarism and promoted adopting it.
 So I start searching for “monetarism” in relation to the BoC, and in Hansard to see what MPs were saying about it.

-Starting around the late 60s proponents of Friedman’s flawed and now thoroughly disproven theory started clamouring for monetarism to be adopted by central banks.
+Starting around the late 60s proponents of Friedman’s flawed and now thoroughly disproven theory of monetarism started clamouring for it to be adopted by central banks.
 The BoC, BoE, and Fed all had pressure building from economists and the financial community.
 There’s a book I dug up at the Toronto Reference Library, the Standing Senate Committee on National Finance report from 1971.
 In it there are details about debates at the Senate Committee between monetarists and central bankers, and while the committee seemed swayed by both sides, when you look into the testimony you really do see how the central bankers already saw monetarism was a flawed theory.
 Despite its flaws and the imposition of “a discipline that was market-based, impersonal, and above the reach of social forces” the idea was being bandied about everywhere for years, from the BIS, IMF, and many other neoliberal monetarist groups that Bank of Canada representatives participated in.
-None the less, pressure built up as inflation rose, desperation set in, and monetarism became the flavour of the day.
+None the less, pressure built up as inflation rose, desperation set in, and monetarism seemed a viable option.

 Inflation expectations are a huge part of determining bond yields, which are intertwined with interest rates.
 Sometimes, or so the hope goes, you can dampen inflation merely by easing the expectation of inflation, so market participants stop acting as if the environment is inflationary.
 If adopting monetarism might settle inflationary concerns simply because the market is clamouring for it to be adopted, why not give it a go?